1.3: Physical-Chemical Foundations

 \end{equation}

-Clearly, there must be something more that decides whether a reaction goes to a significant extent other than if heat is released from the system.
-That is, the spontaneity of a reaction must depend on more than just ΔHsys. .
-Another example of a spontaneous natural reaction is the evaporation of water (a physical, not chemical process).
+Something other than heat being released from the system decides whether a reaction proceeds to a significant extent.
+That is, the spontaneity of a reaction must depend on more than just ΔHsys.
+Another example of a spontaneous natural reaction is the evaporation of water (a physical, not chemical, process).

 \[\ce{H2O (l) → H2O (g)} \nonumber \]

-Heat is absorbed from the surroundings to break the intermolecular forces (H bonds) among the water molecules (the system), allowing the liquid to be turned into a gas.
-If the surroundings are the skin, evaporation of water in the form of sweat cools the body.
+Heat is absorbed from the surroundings to break the intermolecular forces (H bonds) among the water molecules (the system), turning the liquid into a gas.
+If the surroundings are the skin, evaporating water in the form of sweat cools the body.
 Why are these reactions spontaneous and essentially irreversible even though they are endothermic?
 Notice that in both of these endothermic reactions (the reactions of Ba(OH)2.8H2O(s) and 2NH4SCN(s) and the evaporation of water), the products are more disorganized (more disordered) than the products.
 A solid is more ordered than a liquid or gas, and a liquid is more ordered than a gas.
 In nature, ordered things become more disordered with time.
-Entropy (S), the other factor (in addition to enthalpy changes) is often considered to be a measure of the disorder of a system.
+Entropy (S), the other factor (in addition to enthalpy changes), is often considered to measure a system's disorder.
 The greater the entropy, the greater the disorder.
 For reactions that go from order (low S) to disorder (high S), the change in S, ΔS > 0.
-For the reaction that goes from low order to high order, ΔS < 0.
+For the reaction that proceeds from low order to high order, ΔS < 0.

 Caution